 All Quicken Loans mortgages have conditions and eligibility requirements.
 But some borrowers may have multiple options available to them.
 Quicken Loans offers:

 Another aspect we like about the Quicken Loans website is that it displays today's mortgage rates.
-Since mortgage rates change daily and even hourly based on the market, prospective buyers can appreciate access to today's mortgage rate and APR information from Quicken.
-Keep in mind that rates also vary based on each borrower's overall financial situation, FICO score, the mortgage product type, PMI (private mortgage insurance), LTV (loan-to-value ratio), insurance premiums, taxes, and points due at closing.
+Since mortgage rates change daily and even hourly based on the market, prospective buyers can appreciate access to today's mortgage rate and APR information from Quicken Loans.
+Keep in mind that interest rates also vary based on each borrower's overall financial situation: FICO score, income, assets, the mortgage product type, loan-to-value ratio (LTV), and points due at closing.

-Perhaps most importantly, Quicken Loans provides several avenues for borrowers to get in touch with Customer Service representatives for questions relating to the home buying process.
-The company offers live chat and phone support, including the option to speak to an agent in Spanish.
+Perhaps most importantly, Quicken Loans provides several avenues for borrowers to get in touch with client service representatives for questions relating to the home buying process.
+The company offers live chat and phone support, including the option to speak to a mortgage banker in Spanish.
 Bilingual resources indicate that a company is prepared to serve a diverse customer base.

-To access account details, each Rocket Mortgage client can log in with a personalized Rocket Account (formerly MyQL account) on the Rocket Mortgage website or via the Rocket Mortgage mobile app for Apple or Android devices.
+To access account details, each Rocket Mortgage® client can log in with a personalized Rocket Account on the Rocket Mortgage® website or via the Rocket Mortgage® mobile app for Apple and Android devices.

-Borrowers should be aware that they won't qualify for every mortgage type since eligibility depends on minimum credit score, DTI (debt-to-income ratio), and other financial considerations.
+Borrowers should be aware that they won't qualify for every mortgage type since eligibility depends on minimum credit score, debt-to-income ratio (DTI), and other financial considerations.